-5.2 In the event of any breach of any term or provision of the Agreement by either party, which is incapable of being rectified, the other party may terminate the Agreement by giving 30 days prior written notice and opportunity to cure said breach.
+5.2 In the event of any breach of any term or provision of this Agreement by either party, which is incapable of being rectified, the other party may terminate the Agreement by giving 30 days prior written notice and opportunity to cure said breach.

-5.4 Upon expiry or termination of this Agreement, Client must (within 30 days of expiry or termination) deliver to PA any PA Products or Confidential Information of PA in Client’s possession or, if requested by PA destroy or erase all copies of the same.
+5.4 Upon expiry or termination of this Agreement, Client must (within 30 days of expiry or termination) deliver to PA any Confidential Information of PA in Client’s possession or, if requested by PA destroy or erase all copies of the same.
 Any Confidential Information of Client in PA’s possession will be returned to Client or, if requested by Client, PA will destroy or erase all copies of the same.

 5.5 Either party may terminate this Agreement immediately upon written notice to the other party if the other party becomes insolvent or is the subject of a proceeding in bankruptcy, is placed in receivership, or enters into an arrangement for the benefit of its creditors.

 5.6 Client shall be responsible for payment of all Professional Services rendered prior to the date of termination.